Liz Cowdrey, Violin and Viola

 As a member of The Conference of Birds, supported by The British Council, Liz travelled to Brazil to research and promote links between Amazonian birds and music/dance.
 She has been involved in further birdsong-inspired projects and concerts in Italy, Spain and the UK.

 An interest in ethnic styles and instruments has involved Liz in film, TV and radio, playing the young violin-playing poet in “John Clare’s Journey” and violin/gusle in “Welcome to Sarajevo”.
 Liz features on the CD “Transdanubian Swineherds’ Music” with Orbestra for Rykodisc; on the recording “Birdsong & Music” by “The Conference of Birds”; improvising on violin and viola with Latin singers and quartet Alma de Tango; and as the staged violinist in Peter’s various operas.
-Her own projects include recording a violinist’s world view – reflecting and celebrating three decades of travels and influences; and interpreting Bach as a result.

 “Liz Cowdrey’s nifty violin was stunning…”

 “The potency and beauty of her sound and her masterly handling of the bow…”